jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 2 Compilers, Layout and Threads.md

 ​	So, scoring time, how did the applications perform?

 - AoS / Naïve / OpenMP / -O3 : $\sim\ 4.09\ \mbox{s}$
-- AoS /  FNS  / OpenMP / -O3 : $\sim\ 0.28\ \mbox{s}$
+- AoS /  CLL  / OpenMP / -O3 : $\sim\ 0.28\ \mbox{s}$
 - SoA / Naïve / OpenMP / -O3 : $\sim\ 1.94\ \mbox{s}$
-- SoA /  FNS  / OpenMP / -O3 : $\sim\ 0.22\ \mbox{s}$
+- SoA /  CLL  / OpenMP / -O3 : $\sim\ 0.22\ \mbox{s}$

 ​	So, now we have some very interesting results.
 For the AoS data layout we went down from  $53\ \mbox{s}$ and $1.08\ \mbox{s}$ **down to** $4.09\ \mbox{s}$ and $0.28\ \mbox{s}$, this is equivalent to an speedup of $13\times$ and $3.85 \times$ respectively!
 This is quite an impressive result, but it is not the end of it.

-​	For the SoA layout, the respective speedups are $23 \times$ and $4.75\times$ which are greater then the speedups for the AoS layout, specially in the case of the naïve implementation, which the ratio jumped from $1.17 \times$ to $2.11\times$, indicating that the SoA transformation has a bigger important than first anticipated only looking at the results from the previous section.
+​	For the SoA layout, the respective speedups are $23 \times$ and $4.75\times$ which are greater then the speedups for the AoS layout, specially in the case of the naïve implementation, which the ratio jumped from $1.17 \times$ to $2.11\times$, indicating that the SoA transformation has a bigger importance than first anticipated only looking at the results from the previous section.

 ​	One nice indicator to point out, the difference of $13\times$ to $23 \times$ from the AoS to SoA versions of the openMP implementation is an indication of the memory bandwidth issue mentioned in the previous section: While one thread might not be enough to pull so much data from the RAM such as to gob all the available bandwidth, 24 threads quite likely are.
 Therefore, if you are wasting bandwidth with unused struct fields, you are consuming resources in a way to form a bottleneck in the possible performance.

-​	We also note that the speedup provided the parallelization is quite different between the naïve version and the fast neighbor search versions.
-This is an indication of a suboptimal implementation of the Fast Neighbor Search parallelization, which is not too difficult to see why: Function `compute_density_3d_chunk` calculates the density contribution to `node` cell from `nb` cell, and it is called inside two loops iterating over each cell pair of a given cell.
+​	We also note that the speedup provided the parallelization is quite different between the naïve version and the Cell Linked List versions.
+This is an indication of a suboptimal implementation of the Cell Linked List parallelization, which is not too difficult to see why: Function `compute_density_3d_chunk` calculates the density contribution to `node` cell from `nb` cell, and it is called inside two loops iterating over each cell pair of a given cell.

 ​	To see why this is a problem, note that the `#pragma omp parallel for` directive is called over and over again.
 Each time `#pragma omp parallel for` , there is a cost in launching the threads, and joining them at the end of the block, and threads are not kept alive from one launch to the other.
-This have a cost, and turns out that launching threads is actually quite expensive, and piles up quickly if it is called up too many times.
-This opens up an avenue of improvement that will be discussed in Part 3: moving the openMP call up the nested `for`s.
+This has a cost, and turns out that launching threads is actually quite expensive, and piles up quickly if it is called up too many times.
+This opens up an avenue of improvement that will be discussed in Part 4: moving the openMP call up the nested `for`s.

 ​	The main lesson from this section is: **Utilizing the available cores matter** and **data layout matter (again)**.